Torsion-Audio/Scyclone-AI/README.md

 ## Conversion

 We now need to convert the ONNX model to ORT (onnxruntime) format, which is essential for a customized and streamlined version of the ONNX Runtime static library to be utilized within Scyclone.
-This conversion ensures that the model is compatible with the specific requirements of the plugin hence enabling an  optimal performance of the model.
+This conversion ensures that the model is compatible with the specific requirements of the plugin hence it enables an optimal performance of the model.

 Assuming you have used a virtual environment for training your model, to avoid potential dependency conflicts and incompatibilities, we reccommend deactivating the previous virtual environment and follow these steps.